Lunar orbital station, LOS

 Way station on the road to the Moon

-To establish a permanent foothold on the Moon, earthlings would need more than a single manned spacecraft.
-As in past conquests of remote and inhospitable lands, it might be necessary to pre-position supplies and accommodations along the way.
 The most convenient location for a way station on the road to the Moon, would be the lunar orbit.
 Here, landers returning from the surface of the Moon would link up with transport ships coming from Earth.
-Crews and cargo could be exchanged and large quantities of propellant could be accumulated for specific “high-power” missions, such as the delivery of heavy lunar base modules on the surface of the Moon.
+Crews and cargo could be exchanged and large quantities of propellant could be accumulated for specific “high-power” missions, such as the delivery of heavy lunar base modules to the surface of the Moon.
 (138)

-Still, for most of the 20th century, a lunar orbital station had remained a “luxury” item on the list of priorities of contemporary space programs.
-It was impossible to justify within the limited scope of lunar exploration at the time.
-However, the first decade of the 21st century saw a renaissance in lunar exploration, with rocket scientists on both sides of the Atlantic dusting off their ideas for establishing a permanent presence on the surface of the Moon.
+Still, for most of the 20th century, a lunar orbital station had remained a “luxury” item at the bottom of on priorities list in the contemporary space programs.
+The concept was impossible to justify within the limited scope of lunar exploration at the time.
+However, the first decade of the 21st century saw a renaissance in lunar exploration plans, with rocket scientists on both sides of the Atlantic dusting off their ideas for establishing a permanent presence on the surface of the Moon.
 In the post-Soviet Russia, planners at the country’s leading manned space flight centers – RKK Energia and Khrunichev enterprise – saw a lunar orbital station as an essential element in the Earth-Moon transport chain.

 Khrunichev’s LOS concept